Last Updated on

 Let’s talk about this for a moment.

-•the attic (for non-perishable items) but also keep in mind tornadoes and hurricanes which could wipe off your entire roof and, with it, your stockpile
+There are numerous places to keep it, some of them are downright crazy.
+Consider:•the attic (for non-perishable items) but also keep in mind tornadoes and hurricanes which could wipe off your entire roof and, with it, your stockpile

 • the basement (the best place to store food, water and even meds) but make sure it’s well ventilated and pest-free